Yogitaklad/Automation-Exercise/README.md

-💠 Automated tests using Selenium with Java for an E-commerce website
+💠 Automated tests using Selenium with Java for an E-commerce website. 💠

 🧑‍🏫 About this project